 I am by no means a religious man.
-Yes I did go to catholic school but when you grow up in a city with only 2 high schools I’m not convinced that means much.
+Yes, I did go to catholic school but when you grow up in a city with only 2 high schools I’m not convinced that means much.
 I also dated a very Christian girl but she told me that God spoke to her and said I was going to hell.
 So there’s that…

 Now perhaps because I was a bit sleep deprived or perhaps I had car brain, I failed to factor in the following:

-1) It is a long way up before heading down hill to Merritt and…
+1) It is a long way up before heading downhill to Merritt and…

 2) I picked up a TON of old equipment in Invermere and was a heavy load.

 5 minutes or so of steep climbing and delusions of still making it to a gas station passed.
 An audible beep was now added to the “Low Fuel” indicator.
 A red light came on as if to say “Hey idiot, look at me.”
-Delusion was followed by panic.
+The delusion was followed by panic.
 Panic was briefly interrupted with acceptance.
 “So what if you run out of gas on top of a mountain in March.”
 My mind then wandered into embarrassment as I played out calling my work and explaining what had happened.
 The words “You.
 Are.
 Dumb.” freely and harshly came out of my mouth.
-I was abruptly brought back to panic with a now double audible tone which drew my eyes to a fuel indicator that was about to fall off.
+I was abruptly brought back to panic with a now double-audible tone which drew my eyes to a fuel indicator that was about to fall off.

 Hope came over me as I approached a distance sign.
-“I must be 20 K out” I said out loud to myself.
+“I must be 20 K out,” I said out loud to myself.
 Nope.
 50.

-Thank you grandma.
+Thank you, grandma.
 It’s nice to know someone is on my side up there.
 Now maybe put in a good word for me…